 Alternatively, if you are looking to try something on a larger scale, you could contemplate using machine learning to learn more about your customers.

-In the end, though more people than ever are registered with a loyalty program, less than half are satisfied.
-There’s a lot of room for improvement.
+In the end, though more people than ever are registered with a loyalty program, less than half are satisfied so there’s a lot of room for improvement!

 - 80% of a brand’s future revenue comes from just 20% of its current customers.
 Source .

-- Those who’ve bought from you at least two times in the past are 9x times more likely to buy from you again as a new potential customer
+- Those who’ve bought from you at least twice in the past are 9 times more likely to buy from you again with a new potential customer.

-- Those who’ve bought from you at least once are 5x as likely to buy from you again as a new potential customer.
+- Those who’ve bought from you at least once are 5 times as likely to buy from you again as a new potential customer.
 Source

 - Customers who have characterized their relationship with a brand as emotional have a lifetime value that’s 306% higher than average consumers.